Who is Automated Recovery Systems?

 Should I contact or pay Automated Recovery Systems?

-The best way to go about dealing with Automated Recovery Systems is to work with a credit repair professional.
-They delete millions of negative items every year from companies like Automated Recovery Systems for millions of clients nationwide.
+The most effective way to deal with Automated Recovery Systems is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like Automated Recovery Systems on behalf of their clients.

 And they may be able to help you too.